 Furthermore, Plastic Whale offers educational programs for schools to raise awareness for the problem of worldwide plastic pollution.
 Thanks to the Plastic Whale Foundation, also 3307 children were educated.

 What You Need To Know About The Tours

-Who wants to participate, books via Airbnb the day of choice for 25 euros per person.
-This includes the two-hour trip, a snack from Amsterdam chocolate producer and supporter Tony Chocolonely‘s, water, and instructions and equipment during the boat trip.
+Who wants to participate books their day of choice via Airbnb for 25 euros per person.
+This includes the two-hour trip, a snack from Amsterdam chocolate producer and supporter Tony Chocolonely, water, and instructions and equipment during the boat trip.

 Plastic Whale offers tours daily, even twice a day during high season.
 Meeting points are central points in the city that everyone can easily find.
 For example, the Homomonument or the main train station.
 Already a few minutes before the time two captains with a well recognizable Plastic Whale T-shirt are waiting.

 Anyone who wants to do something good for the environment can take part.
 Previous experience is not necessary.
 At the beginning of the tour, there is a short instruction by the captains.
 Plastic Whale also offers tours for school classes and companies.
 Larger groups can also contact Plastic Whale at any time.
 For families with children, life jackets are distributed if necessary, but the tour is completely safe.